-An NT or LDAP group filtering profile is created by the global administrator.
+An NT or LDAP group filtering profile is created by the group administrator assigned to the NT or LDAP group.
 This profile can be customized to allow/deny group users access to URLs, or warn users about accessing specified URLs, to redirect users to another URL instead of having the standard block page display, and to specify usage of appropriate filter options.